I’m in BUW for the first time and I don’t know what to do.

 Can I borrow journals?

 No, most of the periodicals are non-circulating items.
-Only a few are available to check out (you will find such information in the catalogue online).
+Only a few are available to check out (you will find such information in the online catalogue).

 Can I borrow any book?

 No, you can only borrow books published after 1950, with several exceptions.
-BUW does not loan:
+BUW does not lend:

 - items from reference collections of library departments and staff rooms,